greiman/DigitalIO/readme.txt

-A library for fast digital I/O, software SPI and software I2C on AVR Arduinos.
+This version has support for Due and Teensy 3.x in the SoftSPI and DigitalPin classes.

+PinIO and I2C classes are only supported on AVR.

 To install this library, copy the DigitalIO folder to your libraries folder.